patrickwick/binutils/README.md

     * sections cannot be resized
     * sections cannot be reordered
 * gnu_debuglink paths are relative to working directory but should be relative to modified binary
-* testing is difficult due to scattered use of the file system and nested code
+* testing is difficult due to scattered use of the file system and nested code with scattered assumptions
 * -j / --only-section and --pad-to are not supported for ELF to ELF copying
 * no support for multiple single character arguments with single dash, e.g. `-gS`